abjerner/Limbo.Umbraco.MultiNodeTreePicker/README.md

 Normally the property with the related content would return the full model for each page, but with the special multinode treepicker from this package, we can implement a custom item converter.

-We can do this by implementing the [`IMntpItemConverter`](https://github.com/abjerner/Skybrud.Umbraco.MultiNodeTreePicker/blob/master/src/Skybrud.Umbraco.MultiNodeTreePicker/Converters/IMntpItemConverter.cs) interface, but do get going a bit quicker, the package also contains the abstract [`MntpGenericItemConverter`](https://github.com/abjerner/Skybrud.Umbraco.MultiNodeTreePicker/blob/master/src/Skybrud.Umbraco.MultiNodeTreePicker/Converters/MntpGenericItemConverter.cs) class we can use instead:
+We can do this by implementing the [`IMntpItemConverter`](https://github.com/abjerner/Skybrud.Umbraco.MultiNodeTreePicker/blob/master/src/Skybrud.Umbraco.MultiNodeTreePicker/Converters/IMntpItemConverter.cs) interface, but to get going a bit quicker, the package also contains the abstract [`MntpGenericItemConverter`](https://github.com/abjerner/Skybrud.Umbraco.MultiNodeTreePicker/blob/master/src/Skybrud.Umbraco.MultiNodeTreePicker/Converters/MntpGenericItemConverter.cs) class we can use instead:

 ```csharp
 public class TestMntpItemConverter : MntpGenericItemConverter<TestItem> {